Duncan Ferguson: Forest Green Rovers

 On 26 January 2023, Ferguson was appointed head coach of League One side Forest Green Rovers, his first managerial role of his career.

-Upon his appointment, Ferguson stated; “I’m really delighted to join FGR for the next step of my career, and I plan to be here for a while.
-We have a bit of a fight on our hands to stay up in League One and I am ready for the challenge.
-Dale Vince, Chairman of the club, commented: “We’re all excited to welcome Duncan, he is someone I have admired from a far for a while.
-It’s just fantastic to have the opportunity to work with him in this next phase of our journey toward the Championship.”
+Upon his appointment, Ferguson stated; "I'm really delighted to join FGR for the next step of my career, and I plan to be here for a while.
+We have a bit of a fight on our hands to stay up in League One and I am ready for the challenge."
+Dale Vince, Chairman of the club, commented: "We're all excited to welcome Duncan, he is someone I have admired from afar for a while.
+It's just fantastic to have the opportunity to work with him in this next phase of our journey toward the Championship."
+Ferguson did not win a game as manager until 26 March, when Forest Green beat second-placed Sheffield Wednesday 1–0.
+Forest Green were relegated to League Two on 15 April after a 5–1 home defeat to Barnsley.
+With four games remaining in the season, they became the first team in any EFL league to be relegated in the 2022–23 season.
+He left the club on 4 July 2023.
+During his 18 games in charge, Forest Green Rovers won once.